Sorry, you need to enable JavaScript to visit this website.

 The results of the two tests combined with your age (older women are at higher risk) are used to come up with a risk factor for having a baby with Down’s Syndrome.
 It also tests for Edward’s and Patau’s, which are rarer but more severe conditions.

 Many women choose to have the combined test, but the choice is yours and it’s worth thinking about your decision.
+If you need further advice the HSE has further information.

 The 18-21 weeks anomaly scan